 katakrino, which signifies “to pronounce a sentence after a determination of guilt.”
 In Matthew 12:41-42, the term is used twice.

-First, it is applied to the people of Nineveh; then it is used of the Queen of the South.
-In both instances, the example of these people “condemned” the Jews of Jesus’ day, i.e., cast them in an unfavorable light.
+First, it is applied to the people of Nineveh.
+Then it is used regarding the Queen of the South.
+In both instances, the example of these people condemned the Jews of Jesus’ day, because in contrast, it cast them in an unfavorable light.

-When Noah obeyed God by preparing the ark as he was commanded (cf. Gen. 6:22), he “condemned” (
+When Noah obeyed God by preparing the ark as he was commanded (cf. Gen. 6:22), he condemned (

 In a letter to the Corinthian saints, Paul addressed some of the disorders associated with their observance of the Lord’s supper.
-For one thing, some were not focusing upon the meaning of this sacred event; they were not “discerning” (
+For one thing, some were not focusing upon the meaning of this sacred event.
+They were not “discerning” (

-diakrino), i.e., making proper judgments about the significance of the elements (bread and fruit of the vine), thus, they were partaking in an unworthy fashion.
+diakrino; i.e., making proper judgments about the significance of the elements of bread and fruit of the vine).
+Thus, they were partaking in an unworthy fashion.

 krima) upon themselves (see: 1 Cor.
 11:27-29).

 The meaning is this.
-If the Christian would “judge” his own conduct, i.e., evaluate it in the light of Scripture, draw proper conclusions relative to any misdeeds, and thus alter his actions, he would not be subject to the disciplinary judgment that could issue from Christ.
+If the Christian would evaluate his own conduct in the light of Scripture, draw proper conclusions relative to any misdeeds, and thus alter his behavior, he would not be subject to the disciplinary judgment that could issue from Christ.

-There is a wrong way to judge (and surely the best of people err in this manner on occasion), but there also are right ways to judge, and these must not be neglected due to a misconception of what judging actually is.
+There is a wrong way to judge and surely the best of people err in this manner on occasion.
+But there are also right ways to judge, and these must not be neglected due to a misconception of what judging actually is.